ddmdmrci/ddmdmrci/README.md

 ### Hi, I'm Didem!

-👩🏼‍💻 Business Analytics student exploring data, finance, and technology
+👩🏼‍💻 Business Analytics student sharing my journey in data, finance and technologyy
 👩🏼‍🎓 Currently studying **Business Analytics**
 📍 Based in Sydney, Australia
 🧭 Planning to transition into a **Master of Research (MRes)** in the near future